Transparency Statement 2021

-The Chairman and partner member of the board are elected by the Partners for terms of 2 years whilst the other board members including the Managing Partner are elected or, in the case of INEs selected, for terms of 3 years with a limitation on the number of consecutive terms.
+The Chairman is elected by the Partners for a term of 2 years whilst the other board members including the INEs are selected by the managing partner, for terms of 3 years with no limitation on the number of consecutive terms.

 The Managing Partner has the authority to establish any policy, make any decision, enter into any obligation, take any action and develop any activity that will achieve the PKF LJN Goal across both the Audit and non-Audit business provided that these are within a reasonable interpretation of the Reserved Matters Schedule (as amended from time to time).
 This authority is established within the firms Board Governance Principles.

 Key Performance Indicators (KPIs) to monitor the performance of the governance system of the Firm are set by the Board.
 The KPIs are reviewed by the Board and any variances from the expected performance are investigated and any necessary actions taken.
-Attendance at Board meetings by the members of the Board was identified as a KPI for the governance system in the year to 31 May 2020.
+Attendance at Board meetings and meetings of sub-committees of the Board by the members of the Board were identified as KPIs for the governance system in the year to 31 May 2021.
 Details of the attendance by the members of the Board are provided in Appendix 2.

 The weighting attributed to these factors varies according to the circumstances of individual partners and the needs of the firm determined by management from time to time.